cladams0203/node-db-challenge/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain the difference between `Relational Databases` and `SQL`.
+  1.)
+A Relational database is a database with multiple tables, SQL is query language used to communicate to theos tables.

 - [ ] Why do tables need a `primary key`?
+  2.)
+A primary key is needed to uniquely identify each row of a table.

 - [ ] What is the name given to a table column that references the primary key on another table.
+  3.)  foreign key

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.
+  4.)
+An intermediary table with a foreign key referencing the primary key of each table.
 ## Minimum Viable Product

 Take the steps necessary to complete the project from scratch.
 Start by initializing your project with a `package.json` and go from there.